 How Political Decision Intelligence is Used

 There are a few different ways that political decision intelligence can be used.
 The first is to predict how politicians will respond to various situations.
-This could be anything from how they will react to a change in the economy to how they will vote on a particular issue.
+This could be anything from how they react to a change in the economy to voting on a particular issue.

 Understanding the motives and calculations behind political decisions makes it possible to get a pretty good idea of how a politician will act in any given situation.

 The third way is political decision intelligence can provide insight into future decision-making.
-Understanding how and why decisions are made makes it possible to get a good sense of what might happen in the future.
+Understanding how and why decisions are made makes it possible to understand what might happen in the future.